10 Genius Hacks to Save Money on Spices

 10. Try Herb and Spice Substitutions

-Sometimes you can’t find the spices listed for the traditional Three Kings Bread, or you’re just too busy to run to the store.
+Sometimes you can’t find the spices listed for a traditional Three Kings Bread, or you’re just too busy to run to the store.
 Substitute!

 There are many easy substitutions to make instead of panic-buying a big jar of something.